Description

 Summary:

 Mazdutide has a favorable safety profile supported by China NMPA approval and extensive Phase 3 trial data.
 Most side effects are GI-related, transient, and manageable.
-The primary safety concerns are:
+The main safety concerns are:

 - GI side effects (nausea, vomiting, diarrhea) – common but usually mild-moderate